-To evaluate the performance and power trade-offs between onload and offload networking approaches, we conducted experiments with both offload and onload InfiniBand cards.
+To evaluate the power and performance trade-offs between onload and offload networking approaches, we conducted experiments with both offload and onload InfiniBand cards.

 These cards were placed in systems instrumented for power collection, and host CPU power consumption was controlled to understand the impact of CPU speed on network performance and power consumption in different applications.
-In the remainder of this section, we provide additional details on our experimental setup; the hardware system on which these results were gathered and the microbenchmarks and applications used.
+In the remainder of this section, we provide additional details on our experimental setup; the hardware system on which these results were gathered and the micro and application benchmarks we used.